- Personal Finance»

 - A wonderful source of money, because you don't have to make much effort at all are gifts and inheritances.
 This is money that people give you because they love you, or at least really like you, like your grandparents.

 - Depending on the family, children may get allowances as a weekly spending fund, or as remuneration for the chores they do.
 Allowances are the first paycheck in a child's life, and a great opportunity to learn about different ways to use money.

 - Many people find second jobs to make some extra money, and young people do extra chores for family and neighbors and get paid for them, like washing cars, mowing lawns, and painting fences.

 - A good way to make money is to sell things, which can help with de-clattering at the same time.
 There are all kind of things that can be sold - at a yard sale, online, or any other creative way - used things you don't need any more, things you made, and even your crafts or artwork.

 - Some people get money from investments.
-Not all investments are able to make your money grow, when you get money from investments, it's called returns or interests.
-However, there is always a certain degree of risk connected with your investments, especially those with potential high returns.
+Not all investments are able to make your money grow.
+When you earn money from investments, it's called returns or interests.
+However, there is always a certain degree of risk connected with your investments, especially those with potentially high returns.

 SAVE = Put money aside for future use.